 I tell people this all the time:

-there is absolutely no benefit to racing to the belt.
+There is absolutely no benefit to racing to the belt.

 Check the monitors, or your airlines app, find your belt number, then wait comfortably.

 A short coffee break before baggage claim often makes the wait feel much easier.
 Take your time at the restrooms to refresh or grab something to eat first.
-Feels counterintuitive, but it actually makes the experience so much more relaxed
+Feels counterintuitive, but it actually makes the experience so much more relaxed.

 If a bag doesn’t arrive, every airline has a service desk nearby.
 It’s straightforward to report.

 Never book an Amsterdam activity within the first hours of arrival, because you never know how long passport control and baggage take.
 It’s unnessecary stress.
 Ease into your holiday.
+This is something I see many people do.
+Land at 8 A.M.
+Book the Van Gogh at Noon, or worse earlier than that.
+Not a smart idea!

 I crafted a framework to plan 3 days in Amsterdam.
 Of course it works too if you have fewer or more days.